Done deal: Monday ruling pushes JUCO football to spring; basketball, baseball, softball to start in January

 As expected, the National Junior College Athletic Association board of regents approved recommendations on Monday to move all fall sports to the spring.
 While the greatest impact will be felt at the state’s only football junior college, Northeastern A&M, with a season now beginning March 25, closer to here, count basketball as impacted.

-Connors State men’s and women's basketball squads, along with all the other in-state junior colleges, won’t begin their season, traditionally a November start, until Jan.
-22 — a week earlier than what Bill Muse, athletic director and men’s basketball coach at Connors, thought was coming when word broke this weekend of the impending changes.
+Connors State men’s and women’s basketball squads, along with all the other in-state junior colleges, won’t begin their seasons, traditionally November starts, until Jan.
+22. That’s a week earlier than what Bill Muse, athletic director and men’s basketball coach at Connors, thought was coming when word broke this weekend of the impending changes.

 “I thought the whole idea was not playing until January,” Muse said.
 “I don’t think it really makes sense to have scrimmages and not games with fans.
 The number of fans you draw wouldn’t impact JUCO athletics like it would major colleges, yet we’re the first ones to jump out and make these kinds of sweeping changes.”